Matt-Sklep/reading-notes/README.md

 # Matthew's Reading Journal

 My name is Matthew Sklepowich and I am currently learning various programming languages through Code Fellows.
 This page is meant for me to store notes as I learn new things with them.
+My Github portfolio page can be found [here](https://github.com/Matt-Sklep).

 ### What is the Growth Mindset?